The Atacama Cosmology Telescope: Probing the Baryon Content of SDSS DR15 Galaxies with the Thermal and Kinematic Sunyaev-Zel'dovich Effects: Introduction

 \section{Introduction}

-The thermal Sunyaev-Zel'dovich (tSZ) effect is a consequence of cosmic microwave background (CMB) photons inverse-Compton scattering off electrons in hot, ionized gas, resulting in a shift in the CMB blackbody spectrum \cite{SZ69,SZ72}.
+The thermal Sunyaev-Zel'dovich (tSZ) effect is a consequence of cosmic microwave background (CMB) photons inverse-Compton scattering off electrons in hot, ionized gas, especially that in the intra-cluster medium (ICM) of galaxy clusters and groups, resulting in a shift in the CMB blackbody spectrum \cite{SZ69,SZ72}.
 An SZ effect arising from the motion of these groups and clusters, the kinematic SZ (kSZ) effect, has a different spectral signature and is an order of magnitude smaller in amplitude than the tSZ signal, making it significantly more difficult to detect in maps of the CMB.
-Together, the SZ effects encode rich information about galaxy groups into the secondary anisotropies of the CMB.
+Together, the SZ effects encode rich information about galaxy groups.

 The distortion in the CMB due to the tSZ effect depends on the optical depth of the gas, $\bar{\tau}$, as well as the electron temperature, $T_e$, and is proportional to the Compton-$y$ parameter.
 In its sensitivity to the cluster's integrated line-of-sight pressure profile, the tSZ effect is a valuable, largely redshift-independent probe of gas in the ICM.
 Measurements of the tSZ effect allow us to study the thermodynamics of the cluster gas, including processes such as active galactic nuclei (AGN) feedback, star formation, radiative cooling, and cluster merger histories.
 The tSZ effect can also give us information about the shapes and extents of cluster gravitational potential wells and dark matter halos \cite{2016arXiv160702442B,Mroczkowski2019}.
 By tracing the electron distribution within groups and clusters, the tSZ effect is sensitive to the poorly understood spatial distribution of ionized gas and the baryon content.
 We are able to estimate the optical depth of the gas within halos by combining tSZ measurements with cosmological hydrodynamic simulations \cite{2016arXiv160702442B}.
 In the case of the ``missing baryon" problem, observations suggest that this gas contains fewer baryons than would be predicted by mass-density profile models neglecting heating processes \cite{Fukugita2004,Nicastro2008,Shull2012,Rasheed3487,Chiu_2018}.
-These baryons are thought to be located at the outskirts of groups in the diffuse warm-hot intergalactic medium, where they are not easily measured by X-ray observations or the tSZ effect \cite{Fukugita2004,Schaan2016,Ho2009,Richter2005,Ostriker2006}.
+These baryons are thought to be located at the outskirts of groups in the diffuse warm-hot intergalactic medium, where they are not easily measured by X-ray observations or the tSZ effect \cite{Fukugita2004,Schaan2016,Ho2009,Richter2005,Ostriker2006,ChavesMontero2019}.